-Tonight’s recipe is one of the youthing food serious I will be blogging about, did you say ‘youthing’ Yes you read it correct, easy to cook, baby squid can be a youthing food with its anti oxidant and anti inflammatory compounds, according to Nutritionist and food write Elizabeth Peyton Jones, baby squid is power packed Nutritionally, high in vitamins ‘including hard to get B12’ minerals and anti oxidants including taurine (which reduces blood pressure & cholesterol) A good source of Omega 3 specially DHA which is good for your brain, memory and concentration – because it is short lived, contains fewer toxins than many fish and seafood.
+Tonight’s recipe is one of the youthing food series I will be blogging about, did you say ‘youthing’ Yes you read it correct, easy to cook, baby squid can be a youthing food with its anti oxidant and anti inflammatory compounds, according to Nutritionist and food writer Elizabeth Peyton Jones, baby squid is Nutritionally power packed, high in vitamins ‘including hard to get B12’ minerals and anti oxidants, including taurine (which reduces blood pressure & cholesterol) A good source of Omega 3 specially DHA that is good for your brain, memory and concentration – As squid has a short life, it contains fewer toxins than many fish and seafood.

 My family loves it, which means I can also add any thing else they don’t like usually to my recipe, and they are impelled to eat it as they can’t say no to Squid.
 In this recipe I add so many good ingredients including courgettes.

 - 1/2 a kilo or so baby squid, cleaned and cut into squares or rings ‘your choice’

 - 1 large diced onion